EmeraldIngot/dontdie-minecraft/README.md

 # Other Notes

-The new version of Don't Die is currently a pre-release
+The new version of Don't Die is currently a release candidate Hopefully, not much will change from the RC to the full release